 My grandmother always told me that the neck must be treated like the face, otherwise you can immediately see your age.
 My grandfather also always told me as a child, that when you wash your face the towel should never be used from the bottom up, but from the face down.

 It's impossible to choose...
-I'm a real bookworm - my favourites are The Clever Guts Diet by Michael Mosley and The Grass Harp by Truman Capote
+I'm a real bookworm - my favorites are The Clever Guts Diet by Michael Mosley and The Grass Harp by Truman Capote

 The National Geographic ones - when I was a girl I dreamed of becoming an ethologist or a National Geographic photographer